Back to Learn

 How the Hot 10 chart is actually calculated

-The big rank comes from the selected period
+The main rank comes from the timeframe you selected

-The arrow comes from the latest completed weekly comparison
+The arrow comes from a separate weekly comparison

 Takeaway